sahilnale/la-crime-analysis/README.md

 <a name="br1"></a>

-**Insights into Crime: A Comprehensive**

-**Statistical Analysis of Crime in Los Angeles**
+**Insights into Crime: A Comprehensive Statistical Analysis of Crime in Los Angeles**

-Sahil Nale, Yejin Lee, Jiaxuan Huang

-11 December 2023

-Stat 15: Introduction to Data Science

-Fall 2023

-Prof. Robert Gould

-<a name="br2"></a>

-1

 **I. Abstract**

-This research was initially intended to investigate the location and time of crimes and predict

-crimes based on crime data in Los Angeles, in the past three years, provided by the Los Angeles

-Police Department.
-However, due to limited numerical variables, we were unable to conduct the

-data analysis we initially hoped to conduct, which involved implementing some sort of

-regression, so we were unable to make any solid conclusions based on the location and times of

-crimes.
-Instead, we shifted our study to investigate and identify the possible factors and patterns

-of crimes to bring to light information to help the public stay safe and avoid crimes in Los

-Angeles.
-We explored questions concerning the overall trend of crime, demographics of victims,

-times of crimes, and the length for a crime to be reported.
-We cleaned and explored the dataset

-on RStudio, and utilized multivariable plots, bootstrapping methods, hypothesis testing, and

-random forests to discover patterns and trends that could help answer our questions.
-From our

-study, we concluded that the overall trend of crime in LA in the past 3 years has increased,

-crimes were more likely to occur in the later half of the day rather than in the first half of the day,

-and it took about 10 days for a crime to be reported.
-We also found out that certain areas in LA

-have more crimes than others, more specifically towards northern/downtown LA.
-Finally, we

-identified that the demographics of individuals most likely to be a victim of crime were around

-39 years of age, male, or of Hispanic descent.
+This research was initially intended to investigate the location and time of crimes and predict crimes based on crime data in Los Angeles, in the past three years, provided by the Los Angeles Police Department.
+However, due to limited numerical variables, we were unable to conduct the data analysis we initially hoped to conduct, which involved implementing some sort of regression, so we were unable to make any solid conclusions based on the location and times of crimes.
+Instead, we shifted our study to investigate and identify the possible factors and patterns of crimes to bring to light information to help the public stay safe and avoid crimes in Los Angeles.
+We explored questions concerning the overall trend of crime, demographics of victims, times of crimes, and the length for a crime to be reported.
+We cleaned and explored the dataset on RStudio, and utilized multivariable plots, bootstrapping methods, hypothesis testing, and random forests to discover patterns and trends that could help answer our questions.
+From our study, we concluded that the overall trend of crime in LA in the past 3 years has increased, crimes were more likely to occur in the later half of the day rather than in the first half of the day, and it took about 10 days for a crime to be reported.
+We also found out that certain areas in LA have more crimes than others, more specifically towards northern/downtown LA.
+Finally, we identified that the demographics of individuals most likely to be a victim of crime were around 39 years of age, male, or of Hispanic descent.

 **II.
 Introduction**